 Results and discussion

-Three novel enantiomerically pure (R,R) chiral gelators 13 were synthesised by reaction between (R)-()-1-(1-naphthyl)ethyl isocyanate and various amines in dichloromethane.
-This resulted in the synthesis of two bis(urea) gelators with C6 and C9 methylene spacer and a third gelator with three urea groups appended from a tripodal scaffold.6,21 The urea-products precipitated white solids and were isolated in good yields (8087%; see ESI for details).
+Three novel enantiomerically pure (R,R) chiral gelators 1–3 were synthesised by reaction between (R)-(–)-1-(1-naphthyl)ethyl isocyanate and various amines in dichloromethane.
+This resulted in the synthesis of two bis(urea) gelators with C6 and C9 methylene spacer and a third gelator with three urea groups appended from a tripodal scaffold.6,21 The urea-products precipitated as white solids and were isolated in good yields (80–87%; see ESI for details).

 Gel formation studies

-The minimum gelation concentration (MGC) for gelators 13 was established in a variety of solvents.
+The minimum gelation concentration (MGC) for gelators 1–3 was established in a variety of solvents.
 This is defined as the lowest gelator concentration needed to form a stable gel, once at room temperature.
-The gels were prepared by heating the gelator in the solvent until the solid had completely dissolvedthen allowing the solution to cool to room temperature.
-The formation of the gel was confirmed by an inversion test.1 The test was simplified to three possible outcomes: ‘gelation’, ‘partial gelation’ or ‘no gelation’ (Table S13, ESI).
+The gels were prepared by heating the gelator in the solvent until the solid had completely dissolved and then allowing the solution to cool to room temperature.
+The formation of the gel was confirmed by an inversion test.1 The test was simplified to three possible outcomes: ‘gelation’, ‘partial gelation’ or ‘no gelation’ (Table S1–3, ESI).
 A partial gel is herein defined as an intermediate phase comprising both gel and solution domains.
-Table 1 shows MGC values for gelators 13.
+Table 1 shows the MGC values for gelators 1–3.

 Gelator 2 was found to be the most effective system, gelating in the widest range of solvents.
 Conversely, gelator 3 was only found to gelate in tetralin and only above the concentration of 15 mg mL-1.
 It was observed that the only gelation solvent in common between the three compounds was tetralin, henceforth used across all further comparative studies.

-Table 1 Minimum gelation concentration values for gelators 13 in different solvents.
+Table 1 Minimum gelation concentration values for gelators 1–3 in different solvents.